 ALSO READMaha BJP leader's remarks on farmers' strike trigger row BJP-led Maha govt follows Nathuram Godse's ideology: Cong Samruddhi expressway has become road to corruption: Congress Fadnavis should announce loan waiver for farmers in state:Cong Stop being part of 'useless' Maha govt: Cong asks Uddhav

+So the party should bear the cost," he said.
 Sawant also questioned Upadhyaya's contribution to the freedom movement, and his views about the minority communities.